SEND Governor Questions: Five great tips for meetings with SENDCos

 - SEND pupils lower down school (especially in your newest cohort)

-However, one risk is that discussions between Governors and SENDCos are over-dominated by these two issues.
+However, one risk is that discussions between Governors and SENCos are over-dominated by these two issues.
 Use our meeting planner to help minimise the risk of this.

-5. What stops the SEND governor and SENDCo meeting?
+5. What stops the SEND governor and SENCo meeting?

-Some SEND governors are hesitant: “The SENDCo always seems so busy, I don’t want to add to their workload.”
-This is an understandable concern, but the truth is that meeting with the SEND governor is a normal part of the SENDCo job.
-So, we shouldn’t avoid meetings between the SEND Governor and SENDCo.
+Some SEND governors are hesitant: “The SENCo always seems so busy, I don’t want to add to their workload.”
+This is an understandable concern, but the truth is that meeting with the SEND governor is a normal part of the SENCo job.
+So, we shouldn’t avoid meetings between the SEND Governor and SENCo.

 Another common issue is both parties waiting for the other to make contact.

-- If you’re the governor, assume the SENDCo is busy and it’ll fall off their agenda.
+- If you’re the governor, assume the SENCo is busy and it’ll fall off their agenda.
 Therefore, you should make contact.

-- If you’re the SENDCo, assume the volunteer governor is busy and it’ll fall off their agenda.
+- If you’re the SENCo, assume the volunteer governor is busy and it’ll fall off their agenda.
 Therefore, you should make contact.

 In short, if you both assume it’s your responsibility, then the meetings are much less likely to fall off the agenda.

 Finally, some governors aim for ‘gold standard’ of face to face.
 The pandemic showed us that lots of things can be done remotely.
-Whilst the SEND Governor should be visiting school at least once a year, remote meetings using Teams, Zoom etc are ok too.
-Remote meetings are also very helpful for SEND Governors who work as they can often be done without having to wait for annual leave.
+Whilst the SEND Governor should be visiting school at least once a year, remote meetings are ok too.
+Remote meetings are also very helpful for SEND Governors who work as they can often be slotted in more easily.

 Where can I get more info?

-- Many Local Authorities offer training for both SEND Governors and SENDCos.
+- Most Local Authorities offer training for SEND Governors.

 - The National Governors Association has info for new SEND Governors (this is a members only area).